 I am thankful that I quit my day job.
-Four years ago, I received a letter in the mail stating that my position as a Customer Satisfaction Specialist would no longer be available upon my return from maternity leave.
+Four years ago, I received a letter in the mail stating that my position as an Employee Satisfaction Specialist would no longer be available upon my return from maternity leave.
 Yes, I panicked.
 I had been groomed to take over the corporate world; since completing university, I hopped from one business environment to another, always with the intention of moving up.
 However, after contemplating my fate, I decided to throw caution to the wind and do what I always wanted to do – write stories.
 Today, writing stories is my job.
 And my job is awesome.

 A Tall Glass of Haterade.

-I am thankful for bullies.
+I am thankful for haters.
 I am thankful for every rumour started, every whispered insinuation and all the hurtful gossip that surrounds women who have achieved a certain level of success.
 Blather on!
 Because while all that chitchat is happening in the background, I’m working.
 And I’m working my ass off, without a thought of compromising my integrity by involving myself in the drama.
 Enjoy your Haterade!
 I’m too busy counting my blessings – and my bank deposits.